Being a lazy gardener I have a few tips to share on how to keep the joy in gardening when you have little time to devote to it.

 Now many heirloom and English roses do fantastic for me.
 I always make sure to get own root roses instead of grafted.

-Remember growing a fabulous garden is not hard.
+Remember growing a beautiful garden doesn’t have to be hard or overly time-consuming.
 Just take it one little step at a time and it will all come together.

 Now I am reading another by her called Gardening Without Work: For the Aging, The Busy & The Indolent.